ShadowySupercode/gitrepublic/GPRS-1.md

-# GitRepublic Protocol Specification 1: Signed Third-Party Objects
+# GitRepublic Protocol Specification 1: Signed and Versioned Third-Party Objects

-This specification defines a protocol by which Nostr events may be used to sign third-party objects.
-With Nostr, the cryptographic identity afforded by an npub/nsec keypair can be used to verify the authenticity of an object accessible via some third-party server or protocol.
+This specification defines a protocol by which Nostr events may be used to authenticate third-party objects, which may be versioned.
+With Nostr, the cryptographic identity afforded by an npub/nsec keypair can be used to attest to the authenticity of an object outside of the Nostr network.
+Thus, the level of trust a user gives to a specific npub may be assigned to third-party objects that npub is willing to attest to.
 Such objects may include, but certainly are not limited to, Git commits, files, and images.
-The level of trust a user gives to a given npub may, by extension, be given to third-party objects signed by that npub.

 ## Nostr Event Kind Reservation